Kevin Spacey to plead not guilty to assault charge in Nantucket court

 Actor Kevin Spacey is expected to plead not guilty in a Nantucket court Monday to accusations that he allegedly groped an 18-year-old busboy at a bar on the island.

-Spacey, the 59-year-old Hollywood actor, will be arraigned on a charge of indecent assault and battery, and he said in a court affidavit last week that he will plead not guilty to the charge.
+Spacey, the 59-year-old Hollywood actor, will be arraigned on a charge of indecent assault and battery at 11 a.m. at the downtown Nantucket courthouse.
+He said in a court affidavit last week that he will plead not guilty to the charge.

 Arts and entertainment